faraz9993/Azure_Devops_.NET/README.md

 ---
 1. Go to pipelines
 2. Select the build pipeline
-3. Click on Run Pipeline
+3. Click on Run Pipeline in the top right corner
 ---

-### Now, it is time for running the release pipeline.
+### Now, run the release pipeline.
 ---
 1. Go to Releases
 2. Select the release